apache/jackrabbit-filevault/src/site/markdown/docview.md

 ### Root Element

-The root element of the filevault DocView is always `jcr:root` no matter of the node name it serializes.
+The root element of the FileVault DocView is always `jcr:root` no matter of the node name it serializes.
-Because the the node name is implicitly given by either the filename or the directory name, it would be redundant to repeat the node name in the document.
+Because the node name is implicitly given by either the file name or the directory name, it would be redundant to repeat the node name in the document.

 Example: